Joseph Weber: Claims of gravitational wave detection discredited

-Weber himself continued to maintain his gravitational wave detection equipment until his death.

 Discovery of gravitational waves by LIGO

 On February 11, 2016, the LIGO Scientific Collaboration and Virgo Collaboration teams held a press conference to announce that they had directly detected gravitational waves from a pair of black holes merging, on Rosh Hashanah 2015, (Weber's yahrtzeit), using the Advanced LIGO detectors.

 During the announcement, Weber was credited by numerous speakers as the founder of the field, including by Kip Thorne, who co-founded LIGO and also devoted much of his career to the search for gravitational waves.
 Later, Thorne told the Washington Post, "He really is the founding father of this field."

 Weber's second wife, astronomer Virginia Trimble, was seated in the front row of the audience during the LIGO press conference.
 In an interview with Science afterwards, Trimble was asked if Weber really saw gravitational waves, to which she replied: "I don't know.
 But I think if there had been two technologies going forward they would have pushed each other, as collaborators not as competitors, and it might have led to an observation sooner."